-Australia ICOMOS will be organising a series of events to celebrate the 2015 Theme around the 18th of April and later in the year.
-Information on events taking place across Australia can be obtained by clicking on the links below.
-Should you wish to learn more about the potential events please contact your State Representative or email Kerime Danis, Secretary, Australia ICOMOS.
+Australia ICOMOS will be organising a series of events to celebrate the 2015 theme around the 18th of April and later in the year.
+Information on events taking place across Australia is listed below.
+Should you wish to learn more about potential events please contact your State Representative or email Kerime Danis, Secretary, Australia ICOMOS.

 About the theme for 2014: The Heritage of Commemoration

 Monuments and sites, including those more complex and diversified forms of heritage places such as living landscapes, are tangible carriers of the memory of a part of the human experience.
 Thus, through their authenticity and integrity, they contribute, in their way, to the commemoration and transmission of values which include history.